-I have a general practice of law which primarily focuses on civil litigation.
-I would estimate that 80% of my practice relates to civil litigation.
-Of this total, 60% would be tort-related claims, 20% business litigation, and 20% family law.
-I estimate 5% of my practice is criminal defense.
-Lastly, the remaining 15% of my practice is comprised of various other areas of general practice, including estate planning and settlement.
+I have a general practice of law which presently primarily focuses on civil litigation.
+In the past, I had significant criminal defense experience, the majority of which were appointed cases.
+I would estimate today that 80% of my practice relates to civil litigation.
+Of this total, 40% would be tort-related claims, 20% business litigation, and 40% family law.
+The remaining 20% of my practice is comprised of various other areas of general practice, including estate planning and settlement.